TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 > Note: The operating system and architecture represent the name of the directory in `dist` in which the binaries are placed.
 > For example, the binaries for Darwin x64 (macOS) will be located at `dist/darwin_amd64`.

-A new version can be released from the `master` branch or a `backport` branch.
+A new version is released from the `v3.n` branch.
 The necessary steps for each are detailed below.

 > Note: To get the target version, you can run `version=$(tools/bin/mage version:bumpXXX version:current)`, where xxx is the type of new release (minor/patch/RC).
 Check the section [Version Bump](#version-bump) for more information.